carladrim/carladrim.github.io/ORCWall/README.md

 You only need to create the databases and its collections.
 The databases will be local for now.

-*Note*: Mindo your uppercase and lowercase letters
+*Note*: Mind your uppercase and lowercase letters

 When you execute *mongo.exe*, you'll be met by a command prompt